0x4b53/epp-go/README.md

-# EPP Server
+# EPP Go - Extensible Provisioning Protocol Server and Client

-This is an implementation of how to handle EPP requests concurrently.
+This is an implementation of how to handle EPP requests concurrently, both as a client and as a server.
+The main focus lays implementing types that may be used both as a client and as a server.
+These types should be easy to use and support all the allowed ways of setting up name spaces, attributes and tags.
+With the types implemented the initial focus will be to ensure a complete server implementation may be created.
+Since this is registry specific there will probably only be minor helpers and wrappers.

 ## NOTE